ALEKS (Assessment and LEarning in Knowledge Spaces) is a Research-Based Online Math Program:

 Currently, ALEKS is available for a wide range of course products.

-After registration, the student learns how to use the input tools by taking a
+After registration, the student learns how to use the input tools by taking a brief, interactive tutorial.

 After the student achieves a basic familiarity with the system and its tools, ALEKS administers a personalized, interactive assessment that includes approximately 25 to 30 questions.
 During the assessment, ALEKS does not provide feedback and the student does not know if her answers are correct.